-A pellet grill is one of the simplest grills to use, and a Traeger Pro 22 design is the criterion that all other pellet grills are established from.
-As a result, we will describe the Traeger pellet grill process yet not to fret since most grills work similarly.
+A pellet grill is one of the simplest grills to use, and a Traeger Pro 22 design is the criterion from which all other pellet grills are established.
+As a result, we will describe the Traeger pellet grill process yet not fret since most grills work similarly.

 The first thing you will certainly wish to do is ensure your oil bucket is empty, and if you use foil for simple cleanup, now is the time to see to it is prepared to make use of.
 If you do not use foil, you might want to consider placing it down on the oil tray because the glaze we will be applying to the pork loin can make a gigantic mess.